Current Version: 1.0

 - This campaign is build ontop of a custom creature balance

-- Some buff spells charge higher than usual, but so does the duration
+- Some keeper power buffs charge higher than usual, but so does the duration

 - If you feel stuck, try actually reading the objective and information given